home-assistant/home-assistant.io/source/_docs/ecosystem/hass-configurator.markdown

 ### {% linkable_title Configuration %}
 Near the top of the configurator.py-file you will find some global variables you can change to customize the configurator.
 If you are unfamiliar with Python: when setting variables of the type _string_, you have to write that within quotation marks.
 The default settings are fine for just checking out the configurator quickly.
 With more customized setups you should change some settings though.
 To keep your settings across updates it is also possible to save settings in an external file.
 In that case copy [settings.conf](https://github.com/danielperna84/hass-poc-configurator/blob/master/settings.conf) whereever you like and append the full path to the file to the command when starting the configurator.
-E.g. `sudo .configurator.py /home/hass/.homeassistant/mysettings.conf`.
+E.g. `sudo .configurator.py /home/homeassistant/.homeassistant/mysettings.conf`.
 This file is in JSON format.
 So make sure it has a valid syntax (you can set the editor to JSON to get syntax highlighting for the settings).
 The major difference to the settings in the py-file is, that `None` becomes `null`.

 #### LISTENIP (string)
 The IP the service is listening on.
 By default it is binding to `0.0.0.0`, which is every interface on the system.
 #### LISTENPORT (integer)
 The port the service is listening on.
 By default it is using `3218`, but you can change this if you need to.
 #### BASEPATH (string)
 It is possible to place configurator.py somewhere else.
-Set the `BASEPATH` to something like `"/home/hass/.homeassistant"`, and no matter where you are running the configurator from, it will start serving files from there.
+Set the `BASEPATH` to something like `"/home/homeassistant/.homeassistant"`, and no matter where you are running the configurator from, it will start serving files from there.
 This is needed if you plan on running the configurator with systemd or some other way of daemonizing the configurator.
 #### SSL_CERTIFICATE / SSL_KEY (string)
 If you are using SSL, set the paths to your SSL files here.
-This is similar to the SSL setup you can do in HASS.
+This is similar to the SSL setup you can do in Home Assistant.
 #### HASS_API (string)
-The configurator fetches some data from your running HASS instance.
+The configurator fetches some data from your running Home Assistant instance.
 If the API is not available through the default URL, modify this variable to fix this.
 #### HASS_API_PASSWORD (string)
 If you plan on using the restart button, you have to set your API password.
-Calling the restart service of HASS is prohibited without authentication.
+Calling the restart service of Home Assistant is prohibited without authentication.
 #### CREDENTIALS (string)
 Set credentials in the form of `"username:password"` if authentication should be required for access to the configurator.
 #### ALLOWED_NETWORKS (list)